 3. Define the basic properties that your Widget will use.

 Define the basic property such as Xpath, and those you consider strictly needed.

-Ensure you periodically simulate your WIdget to ensure everything is going Ok.
+Make sure you periodically simulate your WIdget to make sure everything is going OK.

 4. Implement the look and feel for the simpler scenario.

 Most likely the simpler scenario is the one to display the Widget as read-only (if applicable).